 - ProctorU trains each of their proctors for more than 6 weeks and adds several layers of human oversight and supervision to every exam to remove AI flags on false incidents of misconduct that trained humans would easily recognize as harmless.

 - Visit the student section of the Academic Integrity site for complete details.

 WHAT HAPPENS AT THE END OF THE EXAM?

 At the conclusion of the exam you should ensure you have submitted all exam materials and deleted any duplicates and/or cleared your device’s clipboard.
 Check in with the proctor to end the session.
 You can also request assistance to adjust any settings on your computer.

 The use of proctoring software and artificial intelligence can introduce several types of bias into the test-taking process.
-Knowing that, Waterlo has chosen a multi-pronged approach to minimize these issues as much as possible.
-No decisions are made by the software: a live proctor is there to begin the exam and verify any identification, a live proctor also reviews any flags of suspicious activity after the exam is writen, removing any that are normal behaviour, and finally any remaining flags are reviewed by the instructor or approved Waterloo staff.
+Knowing that, Waterloo has chosen a multi-pronged approach to minimize these issues as much as possible.
+No decisions are made by the software: a live proctor is there to begin the exam and verify any identification, a live proctor also reviews any flags of suspicious activity after the exam is written, removing any that are normal behaviour, and finally any remaining flags are reviewed by the instructor or approved Waterloo staff.
 After that, Waterloo's normal academic integrity policies are followed.

 The Freedom of Information and Protection of Privacy Act (FIPPA) permits universities to collect, use and disclose personal information necessary for the proper administration of the universities and their programs and services.